Sushanthrao2001/About_me/README.md

 - 💡 I like to explore new technologies and develop software solutions.
 - 👀 I am curretly pursuing B.Tech specialised in computer science with an overall cgpa of 9.3.
 - 🌱 I’m working on developing android applications and websites which were responsive.
-- 💞️ I’m looking to collaborate with any android developers or web developers & intrested in doing internships to specialise my skills at work.
+- 💞️ I’m looking to collaborate with any android or web developers.
+- 🧠 Intrested in doing internships to specialise my skills at work.
-- ✍️ In my free time:I like to explore Internet, Music 🎧 & Checking each and every functionality of a widget in a website or an app.
+- ✍️ I like to explore Internet, Music 🎧 & Checking each and every functionality of a widget in website or an app.
 - 📫 You can interact with me over email at sushanthrao2001@gmail.com!
 I'll try to respond as soon as I can.
 - 😄 Pronouns: He/Him.